A fast-tracked bill passes through all the normal stages of passage in each House, but on an expedited timetable.

 This requires the cooperation of opposition MPs and Peers, and it is not uncommon for bills to be amended to remove contentious elements and increase their likelihood of passing.
 For instance, in 2017 over half the clauses of the Finance (No2) Bill were removed, and other contentious bills – like the Prison and Courts Bill – were dropped entirely.

-On 3 April 2019, MPs agreed to consider the ‘Cooper-Letwin bill’, formerly known as the EU Withdrawal (No.5) Bill, which would give MPs a greater role in a further extension to the Article 50 withdrawal process.
-The bill would require the Government to ask MPs whether to seek an extension, and then approve the length of the extension if the EU suggested a different date to that proposed by the Government.
+Earlier in the Brexit process, Parliament passed fast-tracked legislation to rule out no deal in April 2019.
+MPs agreed to consider the ‘Cooper-Letwin bill’, formerly known as the EU Withdrawal (No.5) Bill, which would give MPs a greater role in a further extension to the Article 50 withdrawal process.
+The bill required the Ggovernment to ask MPs whether to seek an extension, and then approve the length of the extension if the EU suggested a different date to that proposed by the government.
 MPs approved an expedited timetable, allowing the bill to complete its Commons stages in just one day.
+The Lords went on to pass the bill in just two sitting days.

-Unusually, the bill was fast-tracked at the request of MPs, not the Government, which opposes the legislation.
+Unusually, the bill was fast-tracked at the request of MPs, not the government, which opposed the legislation.